Yueeeeeeee/COGS9_Project/README.md

 # COGS9_Project

-Run picx.py to generate interactive web visualizations Run algo.ipynb to see analysis and static images
+Run picx.py to generate interactive web visualizations, run Algo.ipynb to see analysis and static images